Keuchel crisp thru 7, leads White Sox past Rays 3-0

 Mendick played second base in place of rookie Nick Madrigal, who underwent season-ending surgery earlier in the day to repair tears in his right hamstring.

-Keuchel (6-1) was sharp throughout this one, striking out five and walking one.
-Aaron Bummer pitched a scoreless eighth and Liam Hendriks worked around two singles in the ninth for his 18th save.

 Rays rookie Shane McClanahan (2-2) allowed two earned runs on seven hits in five innings.
+Not bad, but no match for Keuchel, Rays manager Kevin Cash said after his team was shut out for the third time this season.

+“This team has been on a great roll,” Cash said.
+“It speaks to what Dallas Keuchel and their relievers did.”

+“We’ve got some guys who can handle left-handing pitching, but we’ve got to do something about that,” he said.

 Mendick grounded a sharp single with two outs in the fourth to drive in Andrew Vaughn from second.
 Leury Garcia scored from first when left fielder Randy Arozarena’s throw skipped under catcher Francisco Mejía.